SvenMichaelKlose/arukanoido/MANUAL.md

 accelerates a lot in most levels, requiring impressive reaction times to cope with the high speeds of the ball.
 It is also a good idea to keep the ball's trajectory shallow by hitting it with the sides of the Vaus.
-Some levels of course will urge you to do it the other way around.
+Some levels will urge you to do it the other way around though.
 Keep in mind that the ball will speed up the more it hit something anyhow, so you shouldn't be wasting time either.
 When time becomes a scarce resource, laser and disruption mode might come in handy.
+Remember that hitting a lot of bricks will also give you extra lives.
+The disruption mode is especially useful if you the balls won't reach the Vaus for some time.

 ## Level 1